goooooouwa/writings/_posts/career/2019-03-27-resume-2019-english.md

 #### Project Description

-Digital API is the company's API platform which:
+Digital API is the company's enterprise API platform which:

+- Utilizing Micro-service architecture with Domain Driven Design
 - Enable high quality, personalized customer experiences.
 Doing this by providing the data and features required and abstracting away details to let front-end teams focus on what they do best.
-- Be a revenue stream for partner bookings.
 - Give the company a more agile and responsive posture by being a platform that makes it easy to collect, mix and leverage data -which in turn allows the company to take advantage of and rapidly respond to market changes, opportunities and future unknown technology developments.

 #### Personal responsibility